 Painter's Light

 Old eighteenth-century farmhouse Ter Neuve.
 Once upon a time it was part of the estate of a castle and housed a congregation of nuns.
 The rich history of the house inspired Élise, especially the episode when it served as the artist's studio of the luminist painter Anna De Weert.
-The twelve-layered fresco in the renovated entrance hall is made with all the colours applied in the interior and is an homage to De Weert.
+The twelve-layered fresco in the renovated entrance hall covers all the colours applied in the interior as an homage to De Weert.

 (photographs by Filip Dujardin)